Leon de Winter: Writing career

+De Winter is a controversial figure.
+In 2012 he allegedly called for the sterilization of the Palestinian people in Gaza.
+And in 2025 he criticised the Concertgebouw in Amsterdam for cancelling a concert in which the 'cantor' of the Israeli Defence Force was singing.
+De Winter commented that "Joseph Goebbels would happily give the Concertgebouw management a pat on the back."

 Personal life

 De Winter is married to Jessica Durlacher, who is also a writer.
 They have two children, Moos and Moon (Solomonica), and are currently living in Bloemendaal and Los Angeles.